-opening an account - założenie konta [zawozhenye konta] cashing Money - wypłacić pieniądze [vypwachich pyenyonza] money transfer - przelew (pieniędzy) [pshelev pyenyonza] deposit - lokata [lokata] credit - kredyt [kredyt]
+opening an account

+założenie konta [zawozhenye konta]

+cashing Money - wypłacić pieniądze [vypwachich pyenyonza]

+money transfer - przelew (pieniędzy) [pshelev pyenyonza]

+deposit - lokata [lokata]

+credit - kredyt [kredyt]

-■ At the hospital
+At the hospital

-ambulance - karetka [caretka]

-exertions - zabieg [zabyeg]

-doctor - lekarz [lekazh]

-nurse - pielegniarka [pyelengnyarka]

-internist - internista [internista]

-dentist - stomatologia [stomatologia]
+ambulance - karetka [caretka] exertions - zabieg [zabyeg] doctor - lekarz [lekazh] nurse - pielęgniarka [pyelengnyarka] internist - internista [internista] dentist - stomatologia [stomatologia]

-■ Car accidents/at the police
+Car accidents/at the police

-accident - wypadek [vypadek]

-mandatory insurance - O.C.

-[o tse]

-police - policja [polisya]

-witnesses - świadkowie
+accident - wypadek [vypadek] mandatory insurance - O.C. [o tse] police - policja [polisya] witnesses - świadkowie [shvyadkovye]

-[shvyadkovye]

-Polish Information and Foreign Investment Agency
+Polish Information and Foreign Investment Agency (PAliIZ)

-The Polish Information and Foreign Investment Agency (Polska Agencja Informacji i Inwestycji Zagranicznych (PAlilZ)) exists to increase the inflow of foreign direct investments (FDI) and create a positive image of Poland in the world.
-PAlilZ encourages large corporations and international holdings to invest in Poland, a country that was successfully reformed to become an excellent place for investments and development.
+The Polish Information and Foreign Investment Agency (Polska Agencja Informacji i Inwestycji Zagranicznych) was set up to increase the inflow of foreign direct investments (FDI) and create a positive image of Poland in the world.
+PAIiIZ encourages large corporations and international holdings to invest in Poland.

-PAlilZ shows the investors development opportunities on the Polish market and helps them deal with all the administrative and legal procedures encountered during the investment process.
-It helps in finding suitable business partners and suppliers, and attractive investment locations.
-Thanks to the cooperation between the Agency and the largest foreign investors, 43 projects worth 1.1 billion EUR were performed in 2006 (15,500 of new jobs) and 42 projects worth 1 billion EUR were completed by September 2007.
-It should be noted at this point that PAlilZ only cooperates in the performance of large investment projects.
+PAlilZ shows investors development opportunities on the Polish market and guides them through all the administrative and legal procedures encountered during the investment process.
+It helps investors find suitable business partners and suppliers, and attractive investment locations.
+The co-operation between the Agency and several large foreign investors resulted in 56 projects worth EUR 1.5 billion in 2008 (15,200 new jobs).

-The Agency organises conferences focusing on particular topics, coordinates foreign journalist missions.
-It is also the author or co-author of numerous publications and articles about Poland and the Polish economy.
+The Agency also organises conferences on various topics, co-ordinates foreign journalist missions, and has published numerous publications and articles about Poland and the Polish economy.

-In order to simplify the access to information on investment conditions and microeconomic data and to improve the contact with the investors, PAliIZ created a net of Regional Investor Assistance Centres (Regionalne Centra Obsługi Inwestora (COI)) which serves as a link between the investor and the local authorities.
+In order to simplify access to information on investment conditions, micro-economic data, and efficient services in the regions, PAlilZ has set up a network of Regional Investor Assistance Centres (Regionalne Centra Obsługi Inwestora (COI)) which serve as a link between investors and local authorities.

-The mission of PAlilZ is not only limited to foreign investments in Poland.
-One of the Agency's activities provided for in its statutes is to support and promote Polish brands and products abroad.
-To this end, promotional event are organized worldwide to promote Polish entrepreneurs which makes them better recognised on the markets throughout the world.
+PAlilZ's mission is not limited to attracting and serving foreign investment in Poland.
+One of its statutory activities is to support and promote Polish businesses and products abroad.
+To this end, promotional event are organised worldwide to promote Polish goods and services.